 Audition winners for the Spartan Youth Wind Symphony

 Regular participants in the MIchigan High School All State Band and the Michigan Middle School All State Band.

 Blue Lake Summer Camp scholarship awards

 Pamela Marshall's Isolde's Garden

 The Grand Ledge Horn Studio performs Pamela Marshall's Isolde's Garden for the 2019 Spring Private Lessons Recital.

 Featuring Nicole Minney on first horn, Kelly M. on second horn, Devin W. on third horn, and Andrew W. on fourth horn.

-By taking a private lesson, online or in person, you are agreeing to the following policies.
+By taking a private lesson you are agreeing to the following policies.

 A working, well maintenance double horn